 "In order to provide our customers in Germany with the best possible support, Consult-SK and snap have formed a consortium," explain Christian Knell and Stephan Kaup.
 This combines the best of two worlds: extensive know-how about the processes and requirements of retail in the German market on the one hand, and practically proven knowledge about the introduction and implementation of the cash register requirement in the SAP environment on the other.
 "The field-proven add-on developed by snap establishes the technical basis for the extension, logging, and document generation via ABAP.
 We realize the integration of the required technical security equipment (TSE) in the standard, for example, with the cloud TSE of the fiscalization specialist Fiskaly", says Christian Knell.

-"Initially, it was just a matter of archiving all our customers' data relating to the checkout process.
-This often involved just ten, but sometimes thousands of points of sale - including the receipt, the cash register statement and, of course, the signature.
-In the meantime, however, it has also become a matter of documenting the entire process - from the cash register to the posting in financial accounting.
-Currently, the focus is on fiscalization, and the obligations from GDPdU and GoBD, which have been in effect for years, are often forgotten or suppressed," explains Knell.
-Potential sources of error that are prevented thanks to the collaboration between snap and Consult-SK, says Stephan Kaup, because "through the connection of our solutions we help to keep and manage data in compliance with the law.
+"In the beginning, it was just about archiving all of our customers' data relating to the checkout process.
+This often only included around ten, but sometimes thousands of points of sale - including receipt, cash register closing and, of course, signature.
+In the meantime, however, it has also become an issue of overall documentation of the process - from the cash register to posting in financial accounting.
+The current focus is on the Fiscalizationthe GDPdU obligations that have been in force for years and GoBD are often forgotten or suppressed," explains Knell.
+Potential sources of error that are prevented thanks to the collaboration between snap and Consult-SK, says Stephan Kaup, because "by connecting of our solutions we help to keep and manage data in compliance with the law.
 And in doing so, we fulfill all verification requirements - even across system boundaries."

 Large retailers are able to meet the requirements of the German Cash Register Security Ordinance by using cash register software solutions.
 But sometimes this is not enough, because cash books are also kept that are not linked.
 Subsequently linking these to the SAP merchandise management system requires considerable additional effort and incurs extra costs.
 With the solution developed by snap and Consult-SK, companies can completely fulfill their verification obligations thanks to the integrated traffic light system and overview cockpit.